-The men’s version includes the Clarisonic Alpha FIT cleaning brush.
+The men’s version includes the Clarisonic Mia Men cleaning brush.
 Clarisonic brushes “oscillate:”

 “The Clarisonic brush head does not rotate or spin.
 The inside brush head bristles oscillate 10 degrees in either direction working at 300 movements per second, cleansing six times better than your hands alone.